Abubakr17/advancing-arabic-diacritization/README.md

 * **Size:** \~5 million words
 * **Source:** 32,835 Wikipedia articles (dump date 2024-02-20)
-* **Description:** Each article is fully diacritized by our best-performing BiLSTM model.
+* **Description:** Each article is fully diacritized by our best-performing BiLSTM model (with a Word Error Rate of ~3% on WikiNews-2014).
 * **Format:** JSONL (one article per line).

 ### 2. WikiNews Benchmarks